Chevrolet Monte Carlo: 1977

-Interior trim received only minor revisions this year with upholstery choices including cloth, velour, and vinyl in both base and Custom trims.
+Interior trim received only minor revisions this year with upholstery choices, including cloth, velour, and vinyl in base and Custom trims.
 Swivel-out front seats and an 8-track tape player were optional.
-This model year marks the only time in history when an intermediate model was larger in every dimension than a full-sized model, as the B-body Chevrolet Caprice/Impala had already been redesigned and downsized for 1977.
+This model year marks the only time in history when an intermediate model was bigger in every dimension than Chevrolet's full-sized models.
+The B-body Chevrolet Caprice/Impala had been redesigned and downsized for 1977.
 The Monte Carlo also weighed more.
-In 1977 sales totaled 224,327 S coupes and 186,711 Landau coupes.
+In 1977, sales totaled 224,327 S coupes and 186,711 Landau coupes.